-- decreasing the number of teen traffic offenders, and
+- decreasing the number of teen traffic offenders

-Additional information, specific class dates, and designation of virtual or in-person are included in the online registration.
+Additional information and specific class dates are included in the online registration.

-Click on the red button below to be redirected to the online registration site for Lorain County.
+Click the button below to be redirected to the online registration site for Lorain County.

 Ohio State University faculty and staff in county Extension offices recruit and engage adult volunteers and teen leaders who provide leadership to educational programs for youth in local communities.
 Over the years, needs assessments conducted by OSU Extension have repeatedly identified teen vehicular safety as a priority in Ohio.